 Countdown to Christmas – can you believe it’s only 7 short weeks away!
 Christmas is definitely the most wonderful time of the year!
 Today, I wanted to share Christmas decorating questions and answers.
 These are some of my most frequently asked questions from you … my amazing readers.
 It may seem super early to start thinking about Christmas but because I’m a blogger, I like to share my ideas early to give you time to shop and plan your own winter wonderland.
 I also read that putting Christmas decorations up early makes us happier and I’m all for more happiness in the world!
 If you have any other burning Christmas decorating, entertaining, wrapping, or recipe questions, please feel free to leave them in the comment section below.

 This chalkboard art is a reader favorite and it, along with the rest of my Christmas home, made it into a 10 page spread in Better Homes & Gardens magazine in 2019, 2020 and 2021!

 This post contains affiliate links which means if you make a purchase, I may earn a small commission at no extra cost to you.

-Q: How do you decide your theme each year?
+Q: How do you decide on your theme each year?

 Q: What are your tips for using vintage items in my Christmas decor?

-See these posts for more creative ways to use vintage finds.
+See these posts for more creative ways to decorate for Christmas.